6-DoF-dynamic-content-software/software_code/README.md

-# Software toolkit for generating training/testing dataset and point clouds for dynamic 3D models.
+# A Software Toolkit and Dataset for Dynamic 6-DoF Content.
 ## Dependencies
 Blender > 3.5 <br />
 Numpy <br />